Costco’s Organizational Culture & Its Traits

 Common goal of excellence.
 Costco Wholesale’s organizational culture focuses on excellence in performance.
 The company believes that good enough is not enough.
 This characteristic of the organizational culture allows the retailer to push its employees further to achieve high-quality service to satisfy customers.
 The focus on excellence also creates a sense of direction among workers in terms of their personal and career development.
 This feature of the company culture relates to Costco’s mission statement and vision statement, which focus on the goals of excellence in service, quality, and savings for shoppers.

 Positive attitude.
 Courteousness and friendliness are emphasized in Costco Wholesale’s organizational culture.
 The company believes that these behaviors are important in attracting more customers to its warehouses/stores.
-This feature of Costco’s organizational culture contributes to employee morale.
+This feature of Costco’s work culture contributes to employee morale.
+The resulting positive attitude and human resource capabilities link this company culture to business competence that withstands competition, which comes with major challenges involving aggressive firms, as described in the Five Forces analysis of Costco Wholesale.

 High energy and fast pace.
-Efficiency is also included in Costco Wholesale Corporation’s organizational culture.
+Efficiency is included in Costco Wholesale’s corporate culture.
 Through high energy and a fast pace, employees are motivated to maintain optimal productivity.
 This characteristic of Costco’s organizational culture also contributes to the energetic buzz that helps satisfy customers based on speed and efficiency of service.
-This feature of the business culture supports the productivity goals of Costco’s operations management, which aims for optimal efficiency for service quality and the cost-effectiveness of the retail business.
+High energy and fast pace in this business culture support the productivity goals of Costco’s operations management, which aims for optimal efficiency for service quality and the cost-effectiveness of the retail business.

 Service orientation.
 Service orientation is a typical feature in the organizational culture of retail firms, like Costco.
 The emphasis on service helps align workers to the business goal of providing effective retail service.
-Costco also uses this service-oriented characteristic to encourage employees to interact with customers in a productive and profitable way, such as by promoting certain products to customers on the warehouse floor.
+Costco also uses this service-oriented cultural trait to encourage employees to interact with customers in a productive and profitable way, such as by promoting certain products to customers on the warehouse floor.
+Such promotional activities relate this work culture to Costco Wholesale’s marketing mix (4P), in terms of encouraging sales and promoting the business and its brands.

 Teamwork.
 Costco facilities use work teams.
 This characteristic of the company’s organizational culture maximizes performance by utilizing the synergy of teams.
 Through teamwork, employees achieve flexibility that enables the retail company to address variations in customer preferences.
 These work teams also enable the company to facilitate camaraderie among its employees.
-The characteristics of Costco’s company structure (organizational structure) and the related organizational design support the effectiveness of teams in this aspect of the corporate culture.
+The characteristics of Costco’s company structure (organizational structure) and the related organizational design support the effectiveness of teams involving this corporate culture.

 Implications of Costco’s Company Culture

 The organizational culture of Costco Wholesale Corporation has worked through the years, indicating its suitability to the business.
-However, this organizational culture requires high maintenance when compared to the organizational culture of other firms, especially Walmart.
-Nonetheless, the characteristics of excellence, high energy and fast pace are sustainable because Costco has one of the best compensation packages in the industry.
+However, this culture requires high maintenance when compared to the organizational culture of other firms, especially Walmart.
+Nonetheless, the characteristics of excellence, high energy, and fast pace are sustainable because Costco has one of the best compensation packages in the industry.
+In relation to this social aspect of the retail business, Costco’s CSR and ESG programs for stakeholders, such as employees, can reinforce the company’s business culture.

 References